-Title Metadata standards and data interoperability guidance service Writing groups Sciensano, CRG, SAS Summary The importance of metadata in supporting the "Findability" of datasets and other resources is widely acknowledged, but so is the problem that we have a large number of different metadata schemas which do not always consider the same objects and attributes and hence there is a lack of metadata interoperability.
-Data interoperability is highly dependent on the use of standards, and in particular on shared controlled vocabulary systems.
+Title Metadata standards and data interoperability guidance service Writing Groups Sciensano, CRG, SAS Summary The importance of metadata in supporting the "Findability" of datasets and other resources is widely acknowledged, but so is the problem that we have a large number of different metadata schemas which do not always consider the same objects and attributes and hence there is a lact of metadata interoperability.
+Data interoperability is highly dependent or the use of standards, and in particular on shared controlled vocabulary systems.
 There is a need to ensure consistent use of standards, from the point of data collection.
 The metadata standards and data interoperability guidance service should provide information, training and guidance to improve data findability and interoperability through the use of standards.
 The service could be organised in a hybrid manner, with some central services and some provided in a federated manner (e.g., training at the country level available in different languages).
-Where the service could be provided remains an open discussion point e.g., HealthData@EU central services, EOSC Health Research, RIs.
+Where the service could be provided remains a discussion point e.g., HealthData@EU central services EOSC Health Research, RIs.
 Each approach has advantages and disadvantages.
 Resources will be needed to support personnel (including experts in specific standards and domains), as well as to support the technicalities needed.
 Targeted issue Metadata standards guidance service Currently, data is not being reused as much as it could be, and there is a need to support its findability, in line with the principle "Create once, use as many times as possible".
-There are a large number of different metadata schemas which do not always consider the same objects and attributes to describe a dataset.
-There are many initiatives working towards metadata catalogues, their interoperability and mappings.
-If discoverability is to span all health-related research, these and similar initiatives should be encouraged, monitored, and ideally orchestrated, across all domains relevant to health.
-There is a need for the different approaches and schemas used for creating FAIR data in EOSC and the HealthData@EU infrastructure to be understood, coordinated and harmonised.
+There are a large number of differen metadata schemas which do not always consider the same objects and attributes to describe a dataset.
+There are many initiatives working towards metadata catalogues, their interoperability, and mappings.
+I discoverability is to span all health-related research, these and simila initiatives should be encouraged, monitored, and ideally orchestrated across all domains relevant to health.
+There is a need for the differen approaches and schemas used for creating FAIR data in EOSC and the HealthData@EU infrastructure to be understood, coordinated, and harmonised.
 Ultimately, the schemas applied for supporting findability should be the same or interoperable across all health-related datasets and data infrastructures.
-Therefore, the metadata standards guidance service could provide information and training about available standards and support data providers in the creation of standardised metadata records for their datasets using common descriptive metadata standards, also improving the machine actionability of metadata.
-Data interoperability guidance service In order to use data from different collections and potentially link them at individual level, it is important to have them structured using the same standards (data models).
-Otherwise data needs to be mapped to a common data model.
-Therefore, it is firstly important to structure data at source, at collection level and this support service would encourage the use of commonly recognisable standards at international level.
-This is a service with a lot of potential synergies, because different data and metadata standards are already used by different communities.
-These synergies have to be captured and taken into consideration.
-Overall, this service aims to ensure the use of commonly recognised international metadata and data standards to facilitate findability and interoperability of datasets.
-Potential Improved reuse of health-related data. benefit Findability of datasets and interoperability for efficient reuse of Indirect benefit on reproducibility of research.
-Capacity building for data providers and data users.
-Potential Relies on engagement from data producers/data providers to adopt difficulties the standards and create metadata records for their datasets.
-Strong incentives will be required.
-Too many domain specific data and metadata standards available.
-Mappings and cross-walks provide a quick solution but are timeconsuming and often inaccurate.
-Retrospective mapping of existing data is challenging.
-Defining how far the service can go and defining responsibility.
-Risk of duplication of this service with existing initiatives.
-How to position this service among other initiatives, providing a mandate.
-Focus of service Training and materials.
-Data & metadata standards.
-Type of service Catalogue of resources.
-Active support.
-Expert group.
+Therefore, the metadata standards support service could provide information, guidance and training about available standards and support data providers in the creation of standardised metadata records for their datasets using common descriptive metadata standards, also improving the machine actionability of metadata.
+Data interoperability guidance service To use data from different collections and potentially link them a individual level, it is important to have them structured using the same standards (data models).
+Otherwise, data needs to be mapped to a common data model.
+Therefore, it is firstly important to structure data a source, at collection level and this support service would encourage the use of commonly recognisable standards at international level.